 Picking out the right metal detector for the right treasure hunting experience is crucial to its success.
 What most people don’t know is that this piece of advice also translates to the type of sand scoop used for digging up treasure near sand and water.
-By picking out the right sand scoop for the job, targets can be recovered much faster and with greater ease.
+By picking out the best sand scoops for the job, targets can be recovered much faster and with greater ease.

 The first thing to think of when choosing a sand scoop for metal detecting is where it will be used.
 Using any sand scoop for metal detecting inland and away from water will protect it from the corrosive properties of salt water.
 For metal detecting near larger bodies of water, it is imperative to get a metal sand scoop that can stand up to these abrasive elements.
 That’s why most metal detecting enthusiasts, who hunt near the sea, use a stainless steel beach scoop that can stand up to corrosion.
 However, there are newer plating methods being produced to stop metal detecting scoops from corroding.
 Nevertheless, it’s better to use a stainless steel metal scoop when treasure hunting near any body of water because its never full proof.